-Figure 17: Energy Consumption & Intensity 2009-2021
+Figure 17: Energy Consumption & Intensity 2009-2022

-The downward trend of the energy consumption and intensity (energy per square metre) shown in Figure 16 reflects the effectiveness of our energy reduction strategies.
+The downward trend of the energy consumption and intensity for the past 2 financial years (energy per square metre) shown in Figure 177 reflects the effectiveness of our energy reduction strategies.
 We expect to see continued drops in energy intensity as we roll out additional energy conservation programs.